plausible/docs/docs/proxy/introduction.md

 When the browser requests a file at `https://yourdomain.com/js/script.js` it will actually be fetched from `https://plausible.io/js/script.js`.
 The analytics will work exactly the same but the script will be served without being flagged.

 Care should be taken when serving the script from a domain that some ad-blockers may classify as analytics, even if it is a personal domain.
 Many ad-blockers rely on regex-like matching to classify requests.
-For example, some popular ad-blockers classify `://stats.*/script.js` as blockable, leading to the analytics script being blocked in both self-hosted and proxy setups.
+For example, some popular ad-blockers classify `://stats.*/script.js` as blockable, leading to the analytics script being blocked in both self-hosted and proxy setups, should you serve the script from a domain which matches this pattern.

 We used to have a CNAME/DNS custom domain approach in the past, but it's no longer effective, so we now recommend a proxy as it's a much more flexible and powerful solution.